 Continuing Education Units by Samantha Hack

-Samantha Hack attends professional conferences a presenter or speaker.
-Through these engagements social workers learn about the realities of life with autism from an autistic adult.
+Samantha Hack attends professional conferences as a presenter or speaker.
+Through these engagements clinical social workers learn about the realities of life with autism from an autistic adult.
 Expanding on this foundation, CEUs explore concepts such as autistic communication, natural and forced coping techniques, gender, queerness, and more.

 Samantha Hack for Autistics and Caregivers

 Life is not easier just because an autistic is an adult.
 Information about autistic adults is lacking.
 There are few if any resources to meet their own needs and autistic adults often faces barriers to get access to.
 Caregivers play an important role during autistic adulthood and face the same barriers to information services.
 Caregivers are often overworked, overwhelmed, and unequipped to make adjustments to an adult autistic.